GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/rnaseq-diffexp.md

     ## WT1 WT2 WT3 MT1 MT2 MT3
     ## 562 563 573 437 425 435

+Log transformation (add 0.5 to avoid log(0) issues):

 ``` r
 logCounts = log2(as.matrix(counts)+ 0.5)
 ```

+Now we can see the per-sample distributions more clearly:

 ``` r
 boxplot(as.matrix(logCounts) ~ col(logCounts))
 ```

 ![](rnaseq-diffexp_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

+Density plots are also a good way to visualise the data:

 ``` r
 lineColour <- c("blue", "blue", "blue", "red", "red", "red")